Wizards enter all-star break with a road win over Nets and a chance to take stock

 “It was a great starting point for how we want to play,” Unseld said.

-The situation would be more encouraging over the next few weeks, as the Wizards jumped out to the best record in the Eastern Conference at 10-3.
-They resiliently won games they would’ve lost in the past and the jolt of their offseason additions made it palatable for Bradley Beal not to play at his typical all-star level.
+The situation would be more encouraging over the next few weeks as the Wizards jumped out to the best record in the Eastern Conference at 10-3.
+They resiliently won games they would have lost in the past, and the jolt of their offseason additions made it palatable for Bradley Beal not to play at his typical all-star level.

-As Unseld heads into his first all-star break, the Wizards are once again trying to shake the doldrums as they enter yet another period of uncertainty.
+As Unseld heads into his first all-star break, the Wizards are again trying to shake the doldrums as they enter yet another period of uncertainty.
 But in their final game before they all take a much-needed reprieve from a grueling campaign that featured chemistry problems, covid protocols and limited continuity, the Wizards recorded an encouraging 117-103 victory against the Brooklyn Nets at Barclays Center.
-The ball was moving, three-pointers were dropping and runs from the hosts were throttled with big plays.
+The ball was moving, three-pointers were dropping, and runs from the hosts were throttled with big plays.

 “A great team win.
 Great energy.
 We played collectively.
 For each other,” Unseld said after a win that had a feel of that opener.

-Seven players scored in double figures and none were Kyle Kuzma, the team’s leading scorer in Beal’s absence.
-In easily his best game of the season, Rui Hachimura scored a season-high 20 points, 13 coming in the final period as he capped his night with an emphatic two-handed slam.
+Seven players scored in double figures, and Kyle Kuzma, the team’s leading scorer in Beal’s absence, was not among them.
+In easily his best game of the season, Rui Hachimura scored a season-high 20 points, with 13 coming in the final period as he capped his night with an emphatic two-handed slam.

-With the roster makeover from at the trade deadline, the Wizards (27-31) are neither the team that started the season looking like a playoff team, nor the one that plummeted to being just outside the play-in tournament.
+With the roster makeover from at the trade deadline, the Wizards (27-31) are neither the team that started the season looking like a playoff team nor the one that plummeted to being just outside the play-in tournament.
 They’re a team that can compete and scrap without the burden of expectations.

 “The overall pulse of the group is much more relaxed,” Unseld said.
 “They know this is our group going forward, so they kind of relax and just play.”

 Beal is done for the season with a wrist injury, and the franchise heads into the offseason with its fingers crossed that he’ll see enough upside to stay.
-They have a former all-star running mate in Kristaps Porzingis, who won’t make his debut until the team returns from the break, and who will spend the rest of the season trying to rediscover the game and the confidence that appeared to fade in Dallas.
+They have a former all-star running mate in Kristaps Porzingis, who won’t make his debut until the team returns from the break and who will spend the rest of the season trying to rediscover the game and the confidence that appeared to fade in Dallas.

 The unhappy players are gone, replaced by the likes of Ish Smith, a bouncing ball of optimism who can lighten a room with his attitude and provide streaky shooting and playmaking.
 Smith came off the bench and served as the team’s closer, scoring 15 points and calming his team whenever it appeared to get rattled.